gnuradio/gr-tutorial/README.md

 gr-tutorial
 ===========

-A tutorial OOT module for GNU Radio
+**NOTE: This tutorial has been deprecated in GR 3.8.**

+For updated tutorials, see [GNU Radio Tutorials](https://wiki.gnuradio.org/index.php/Tutorials).